rolczynski/Explainable-Sentiment-Analysis/article/article.md

 #### Model: Heart of the Pipeline

+The heart of the pipeline is the machine learning model.
 The aim of the model is to classify the sentiment of a text for any given aspect.
 This is challenging because the sentiment is frequently meticulously hidden.
-Nonetheless, before we jump into model details, we will look closely into how researchers have approached the task in the past, what the language model is, and why it makes a difference.
+Nonetheless, before we jump into model details, we will look closely into how we have approached the task in the past, what the language model is, and why it makes a difference.

 The model is a function that maps the input to the desired output.
 Because this function is unknown, we try to approximate it using data.
-It is hard to build a dataset that is clean and big enough for NLP tasks in particular, to train the model directly in a supervised manner.
+It is hard to build a dataset that is clean and big enough (for NLP tasks in particular) to train a model directly in a supervised manner.
 Therefore, the basic approach to solving this problem, and to overcoming the lack of a sufficient amount of data, is to construct hand-crafted features.
-Engineers extract key tokens, phrases, n-grams, and train a classifier to assign weights on how likely these features are to be either positive or negative.
+Engineers extract key tokens, phrases, n-grams, and train a classifier to assign weights on how likely these features are to be either positive, negative or neutral.
-Based on these human-defined features, a model can then make predictions that are fully interpretable.
+Based on these human-defined features, a model can then make predictions (that are fully interpretable).
 This is a valid approach, popular in the past.
 However, such simple models cannot precisely capture complexity of the natural language, and as a result, they quickly reach the limit of their accurateness.
 This is a problem which is hard to overcome.

 ```
 feature engineering vs. lanugage model
 ```

-Researchers made a breakthrough when they started to transfer knowledge from language models to down-stream, more specific, NLP tasks.
+We have made a breakthrough when we started to transfer knowledge from language models to down-stream, more specific, NLP tasks.
-Nowadays, it has slowly become the standard that the key component of the modern NLP system is the language model.
+Nowadays, it has slowly become the standard that the key component of the modern NLP application is the language model.
-Briefly, the language model serves rough understanding of natural language.
+Briefly, the language model serves rough understanding of the natural language.
 In computational heavy training, it processes enormous datasets, such as the entire Wikipedia or more, to figure out relationships between words.
 As a result, it is able to encode words, meaningless strings, into vectors rich in information.
 Because encoded-words, context-aware embeddings, live in the same continuous space, we can manipulate them effortlessly.
 If you wish to summarize a text, for example, you might sum vectors; compare two words, make a dot product between them, etc.
 Rather than using feature engineering, and the linguistic expertise of engineers (implicit knowledge transfer), we benefit from the language model as a ready-to-use, portable, and powerful features provider.

-Within this context, we are ready to define the model, both powerful and simple.
+Within this context, we are ready to define the SOTA model, both powerful and simple.
-The model contains the language model `bert`, which provides features, and the linear `classifier`.
+The model consists of the language model `bert`, which provides features, and the linear `classifier`.
-From among variety of language models, we use BERT, because we can benefit directly from BERT's next-sentence prediction to formulating the task as the sequence-pair classification.
+From among variety of language models, the BERT is used, because we can benefit directly from BERT's next-sentence prediction to formulating the task as the sequence-pair classification.
 As a result, an example is described as one sequence in the form: "[CLS] text subtokens [SEP] aspect subtokens [SEP]".
 The relationship between a text and an aspect is encoded into the [CLS] token.
 The classifier just makes a linear transformation of the final special [CLS] token representation.